What The UK Competition Authority’s Price Fixing Investigation Means For Football Clubs & Kit Suppliers

 - Broadcasting Tenders: How Rugby World Cup Beat A Competition Law Challenge

 - A guide to solidarity payments in football under the FIFA Regulations

 - Summary Judgements & Force Majeure: How The Premier League Recovered $213mn From PPLive

-Simon Casinader is a senior associate in the London office at K&L Gates and had previously worked in their Melbourne office for over seven years.
+Simon Casinader is a partner in the London office at K&L Gates and had previously worked in their Melbourne office for over seven years.
 Simon is an intellectual property lawyer with extensive experience in protecting and enforcing intellectual property rights across multiple jurisdictions.

 Niall Lavery is an associate at the London office of K&L Gates.
 He splits his practice into two primary areas, specifically, 1) antitrust, competition and trade regulation and 2) intellectual property and commercial law where the team’s cross-departmental approach allows him to provide a versatile and comprehensive approach to his work.